cinc-project/automate/components/docs-chef-io/content/automate/config_postgresql.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

 The below configurations can be patched for PostgreSQL.
-Please add the values you want to patch to a `config.toml` file nd run `chef-automate config patch config.toml --pg` from bastion.
+Please add the values you want to patch to a `config.toml` file and run `chef-automate config patch config.toml --pg` from bastion.

 ## Sample config for PostgreSQL node